Unlock 6.0: India's hidden treasure

 Things to do

-Sky Walking-This is a new adventure activity which gets you to walk upon 360ft long single wire rope at a height of 120ft.
+Sky Walking-This is a new adventure activity that gets you to walk upon 360ft long single wire rope at a height of 120ft.

 Cave Exploration- One can explore the hidden cave of Pandavas located 6KM before Dhanaulti.